-After endometrial ablation, your first periods may resume with less bleeding.
+After endometrial ablation, your first period may resume with less bleeding.
 For some, period cycles may end completely, making it harder to know when you are experiencing menopause.

 Endometrial ablation can offer the following benefits:

-- Minimally invasive procedure that involves no incisions
+- A minimally invasive procedure that involves no incisions

 - Uterus and other pelvic organs remain intact